-- Newly recruited instructors having completed their Induction Program - Instructors who have not been observed for 5 or more years - Instructors who seem to perform below standards (according to several resources of feedback like learner evaluations) - Instructors who have not been teaching for some time for different reasons (e.g. maternal leave) - Instructors who have not taught a specific course for a long time/who are going to teach a particular course for the first time
+- Newly recruited instructors having undergone the process of pre-announced observation - Instructors who have not been observed for 3 or more years

+- Instructors who seem to perform below standards (according to several resources of feedback like learner evaluations) - Instructors who have not been teaching for some time for different reasons (e.g. maternal leave) - Instructors who have not taught a specific course for a long time/who are going to teach a particular course for the first time

-6.2.1.5 End-of-Year Workshop Festival
+6.2.1.5 End-of-Year Event

-Each academic year, an end-of-year workshop festival with a theme concentrating on an aspect of education; teaching and learning of English is organized by the TTDU and a committee, composed of a voluntary group of instructors at the School of Foreign Languages.
+Each academic year, an end-of-year event with a theme concentrating on an aspect of education; teaching and learning of English is organized by the TTDU and a committee, composed of a voluntary group of instructors at the School of Foreign Languages.
 This is an activity that aims to provide instructors with the opportunity to experience organizing a mini conference and giving presentations to their colleagues.
-In time, this activity is expected to gain a more collaborative dimension with more participants from other educational institutions. (see Appendix 34 for a recent FB form for the event) Details of the general scheme could be found below:
+In time, this activity has gained a more collaborative and international dimension with more participants from other educational institutions -namely TOBB University, THK University and Yıldırım Beyazıt University- under the theme of "Unity in Diversity".
+This theme offers the opportunity to include a wide range of topics in the conference program that are of personal and professional interest to foreign language teachers.
+The presentation language at the conference can be either English or Turkish.
+The topics that can be presented as a talk, a workshop or a poster within the scope of the conference include but are not limited to: